dustinsand/pre-commit-jvm/README.md

 pre-commit-jvm
 ===============

 A collection of git hooks for the JVM to be used with the [pre-commit framework](http://pre-commit.com).
-So far the collection only includes one hook for Kotlin.

 ## Requirements